How Much Compensation Can I Claim For A Work-Related Illness?

 Your first priority should be to attend to any medical requirements caused by an illness, either calling the Emergency Services or taking yourself into hospital depending upon what state you find yourself in and what illness you have suffered.

 Once you have made sure that you are safe, you should begin gathering evidence relevant to your illness and accident in order to support your claim for compensation for work-related illness:

 - You will need evidence in support of the accident.
 This could include witness statements or camera footage if available, but preferably the Accident Record Book should provide substantial evidence in such cases where the accident was properly recorded.

 - You will need evidence in support of your employer’s negligence.
-The idea of negligence and responsibility is key to your work illness compensation claim and could include a lack or training or failure to adhere to other health and safety standards.
+The idea of negligence and responsibility is key to your work illness compensation claim and could include a lack of training or failure to adhere to other health and safety standards.

 - You will need evidence in support of your illness’ severity.
-As previously mentioned in this guide, evidence of this nature will drive your compensation amount and typically takes that form of a medical assessment.
+As previously mentioned in this guide, evidence of this nature will drive your compensation amount and typically takes the form of a medical assessment.

 Once you have collected all of this evidence, you should next begin to investigate your claim further through a Claims Service such as our company.
 We are even able to assist you in collecting evidence, once you have chosen our services.

 Most people who make work related illness claims vastly underestimate the number of different expenses that can be claimed, normally focussing solely on medical costs.

 Thankfully, you have the assistance of this guide which is happy to inform you that you can claim compensation for a whole manner of different costs and damages related to your injury.